louis-langholtz/PlayRho/README.md

 *A way to play with physical behaviors like the conservation of momentum.*

+## Overview

-PlayRho is a real-time oriented, platform independent, physics engine and library, that's currently best suited for 2-D games.
+PlayRho is a real-time oriented, platform independent, physics engine and library, that's currently best suited for interactive 2-D games or demos.
-The project name is the composition of the verb *play* with the noun *rho*, where *rho* is the Greek letter often used to represent physical quantities like momentum.
+The project's name is the composition of the verb *play* with the noun *rho*, where *rho* is the Greek letter often used to represent physical quantities like momentum.

 PlayRho started off as a port by Louis Langholtz of the Box2D 2.3.2 physics engine to ["modern C++"](https://msdn.microsoft.com/en-us/library/hh279654.aspx).